MelleStarke/MAS_B06/README.md

-## Preliminary Test
+## Simulation

-A preliminary test file can be found in `/src/simulations`.
-The code returns an error at the point that the order allocation task starts, but this is only because it hasn't been implemented yet.
-Though the supplier selection process _has_ been implemented.
+A simulation file can be found in `/src/simulations` as `cost_sus_experiment.py`.

 Due to relative imports, running the file can be a bit tricky.
 Opening the project in PyCharm and setting the configuration in the root folder (meaning the root folder of the GitHub project) should work.
+Do be sure to check the "Run with Python console", "Add content roots to PYTHONPATH", and "Add source roots to PYTHONPATH" in the configuration just to be sure.
+If the code doesn't work due to import errors, please contact me.

 Otherwise you can try running

 ```
-python -m src.simulations.test
+python -m src.simulations.cost_sus_experiment
 ```

 in a terminal opened in the root folder.
 Assuming Python 3.8 is in the PATH.